Gonshz/Angular-Tour-of-Heroes/Readme.md

   this.selectedHero = hero;
 }
 ```
 This selectedHero is not defined when the app starts.
-To not occur an error, add *ngIf.
+To avoid an error, add *ngIf.
 The ngIf removes the hero detail from the DOM.

 heroes.component.html